Prepare for Tomorrow

 *Click here to purchase your membership

-NEW!
-Inflammation Revealed: Disruption of the Mind-Body-Gut Synergy and Its Impact on Your Health
+Thanks for your interest in Inflammation Revealed: Disruption of the Mind-Body-Gut Synergy and Its Impact on Your Health with P.J.
+Rooney!

 "Mind-Body-Gut Synergy" refers to the harmonious interaction and interconnectedness between the mental / emotional mind, the physiological body, and the gastrointestinal system (gut).
 When this synchronized system is affected by inflammation, it can have a major impact on our overall health and well-being.
 Join us on this journey of discovery to uncover the hidden effects of inflammation on this Synergy and empower yourself with the knowledge to foster a healthier mindbody-gut connection.
 This interactive course is designed for those seeking to increase their understanding of the multifaceted role of inflammation in the intricate collaboration between the mind, body, and gut.

-Monticello During the Civil War and Researching the Free and Enslaved People at Monticello During the Levy Ownership
+Thanks for your interest in Monticello During the Civil War and Researching the Free and Enslaved People at Monticello During the Levy Ownership with Sam Towler!

 Explore original research on topics such as the development from Rockfish Gap to Waynesboro, the role of surveyors in Augusta County, and Albemarle’s intriguing mysteries— including the lost town of New York, missing Civil War gold, and Swiss artist Frank Buchser’s visit.
 Learn about Monticello during the Civil War, the Levy family’s ownership, and the lives of free and enslaved people.
 The series concludes with the ten largest emancipations in Albemarle.
 This course offers a rare opportunity to uncover stories that shaped our region between 1790 and 1900.